 Since it’s burger season, we’ve dedicated ourselves to the quest of making a better burger.
 Grilled or pan-fried?
 Diner or bistro-style?
 Beef, or something more alternative?
 We’re looking forward to the many taste tests it will require to answer these questions for ourselves.
+However, the last question is what we're here to discuss today.
+We went with a beef alternative and made this Lamb Burger, which is accentuated with our Forager's Blend Chili Flakes.

 But one recent experiment has already proved worth sharing: a lamb burger, ground with our Forager’s Blend chili butter and topped with lemony vegetables.
 The key to the success of this burger: foregoing the pre-ground packages of lamb.
 Purchasing whole cuts and then grinding them to order with a food processor or meat grinder attachment offers more control over the finished product.